MarcinOrlowski/laravel-api-response-builder/README.md

 keys being "0" or "scalar".

 **IMPORTANT:** If you want to use own `$http_code`, ensure it is right for the purpose.
-Response Builder will throw `\InvalidArgumentException` if you use `$http_code` outside of 200-299 range with `success()` and related methods and it will also do the same for `error()` and related methods if `$http_code` will be lower than 400.
+ResponseBuilder will throw `\InvalidArgumentException` if you use `$http_code` outside of 200-299 range with `success()` and related methods and it will also do the same for `error()` and related methods if `$http_code` will be lower than 400.

-Redirection codes 3xx cannot be used with Response Builder.
+Redirection codes 3xx cannot be used with ResponseBuilder.

 See [W3 specs page](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) for more details on HTTP codes.